-I understand that cheating comprises the giving or receiving of unauthorized and or unfair aid in academic work.
-This may occur by, but is not limited to: lying, deceiving, stealing, talking, signaling, copying from other students, and unauthorized usage of books, data (both in hardcopy and electronic formats), study aids, or other sources in a manner inconsistent with the expectations established by CVHS and my classroom instructors.
+I understand that cheating comprises the giving or receiving of unauthorized and / or unfair aid in academic work.
+This may occur by, but is not limited to: lying, deceiving, stealing, talking, signaling, copying from other students, and unauthorized use of books, data (both in hardcopy and electronic formats), study aids, or other sources in a manner inconsistent with the expectations established by CVHS and my classroom instructors.

 Academic work includes all graded assignments such as papers, essays, speeches, exhibits, examinations, tests, labs, problem sets, and other graded homework assignments.
 If graded together with other students in study groups, I pledge to contribute to my fullest capacity.
 I will not seek unauthorized help outside my study group, unless specifically authorized by the faculty member.
+Academic dishonest is a Level II infraction and will be treated as such.
+Please refer to your HISD Code of Student Conduct.